dashevo/js-dpp/docs/usage/document.md

 ## dpp.document.create(dataContract, ownerId, type, data = {})

 **Description**: Instantiate a new Document.
 This method will generate the entropy and dataContractId for the user.
+Will also validate document upon creation.

 **Parameters**: